serokell/blog-posts/Introduction to Free Monads/article.md

 data Free f a = Nil a | Cons f (Free f) a
 ```

-We can't define such a data type due to `f` not being a plain type and hence can't be an argument of a data constructor, but we're actually very close.
+We can't define such a data type -- `f` is not a plain type, so it can't be an argument of a data constructor.
+But we're actually very close.

 Let us now look at the definition of `Free f`: